Eaton Park Academy

 Q.12: How are the setting’s resources allocated and matched to children’s special educational needs?

 We endeavour to meet every child’s needs through a quality, well differentiated creative curriculum.
 For children who need additional support, this is delivered either on a one to one basis or as part of a small group intervention with skilled practitioners.
-For children with an EHC plan or statement they will receive a support assistant for the number of hours they have been allocated.
+For children with an EHC plan or statement they will receive additional support for the number of hours they have been allocated.

 The school will provide any additional resources that the child needs to support their learning.